Today, you’ll learn all about healing from emotional abuse.

 Consider that one reason why you were attracted to someone who is abusive, is because of their ability to freely express their anger.

 Related: How To Manage Your Anger In Healthy, Effective Ways?

 Should You Confront The Abuser?

-While forgiveness and moving on doesn’t require direct confrontation, it can be healing.
+While forgiveness and moving on don’t require direct confrontation, they can be healing.

 However, an abuser is unlikely to acknowledge their abuse or offer an apology.

 If you feel it’s safe to confront your abuser directly, by all means, do so.